simonklitjohnson/PyTNote/readme.md

 -e [note no.]      - edits note with corresponding id -h                 - lists this help menu
--u                 - update PyTNote if update is available -s [note no.]      - shares note with corresponding no. to hastebin (and copies URL to clipboard)
+-u                 - update PyTNote if update is available -uninstall         - uninstall PyTNote (asks you to confirm before doing so) -s [note no.]      - shares note with corresponding no. to hastebin (and copies URL to clipboard)
 ```